davidsebesta1/LuaLabPlugin/Docs/Objects/Items/InventoryItems/FirearmItem.md

 `TryStopReload()` - Attempts to stop reload by the player and returns boolean wabout success.<br>
 `TryUnload()` - Attempts to unload the gun as a player and return boolean about success.<br>

+> [!NOTE]
+> These functions are purely server side and doesnt force client side animations on the target weapon.
+Stopping functions will do cause clients to stop reloading if they started it.

 Code Examples:

 ```lua